MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/object-app.md

 ## Description
 Like a control, the **App** object provides properties that your app can use to know which screen is currently being displayed and to control when a confirmation dialog should be displayed before losing unsaved changes.
 Every app has an **App** object.

-For setting properties, the **App** object appears at the top of the hierarchical list of controls in the left navigation pane, and you can select this object like a control on a screen.
-After you select the object, you can view and edit one of its properties if you select that property in the drop-down list to the left of the formula bar.
+You can write formulas for some **App** object properties.
+Select the **App** object at the top of the **Tree view** pane as you would any other control or screen.
+View and edit its properties by selecting a property in the drop-down list to the left of the formula bar.

 ![](media/object-app/appobject.png)